checkout-page/checkoutpage-api-sdk/examples/js/README.md

 - `get-customer.ts` - Retrieve a customer by ID
 - `get-customers.ts` - List all customers
 - `get-coupons.ts` - List all coupons
+- `create-coupon.ts` - Create a coupon
+- `get-payments.ts` - List all payments

 ## Getting Your API Key